marioortizmanero/nullderef.com/content/blog/plugin-abi-stable/index.md

 <a name="_error_handling"></a>
 ## Error handling

-`abi_stable` is just a wrapper over {% crate libloading %} after all.
+`abi_stable` is just a wrapper over {% crate "libloading" %} after all.
 It doesn't include a sandbox, so if the plugin developer was a malicious actor, they'd have full access to the computer the runtime is being executed on.
 Other popular plugin systems such as [nginx's](https://www.nginx.com/resources/wiki/extending/) or [apache's](https://httpd.apache.org/docs/2.4/dso.html) suffer from the same issues, for reference.

 However, I think it's not so bad to assume that no bad actors will be involved here.
 A sandbox would be mandatory if we were working on something like [Solana](https://solana.com/) (one of the main users of eBPF in Rust), which basically executes random code from the internet.
 But with Tremor we can assume that the plugins come from trusted sources because they're installed and configured manually by the user.